 There’s no single reason for non-healing wounds.
 Any of the following may be the cause:

 - Health issues like diabetes or smoking can impede the body’s natural healing processes

 - Blood vessel damage that prevents circulation of nutrient- and oxygen-rich blood

 - Improper wound care that exacerbates high-risk wounds not healing properly

 A non-healing wound can be recognized by its distinct symptoms, including a foul odor, pain, discharge from the site of the incision, and swelling.

 Surgical Wound Dehiscence

-Wound dehiscence is a complication of surgical wounds that occurs when an incision breaks open along the stitches.
+Wound dehiscence is a complication of surgical wounds that occurs when a surgical incision breaks open along the stitches.
 This is often caused by inefficient stitching, overly tight sutures, new injury to the area, or because the patient has been too active.
-It’s even possible to break an incision by vomiting, coughing, or sneezing.
+It’s even possible to break a surgical incision by vomiting, coughing, or sneezing.